5 Reasons Buying Office Space Could Kill Your Business

 - Buy less than you need because that’s what you can afford, and limit your business forever (or until you buy more).

 None of these are good options but they’re inherently built into the reality of buying office space.
 A family home is easy because you typically know how many kids you have (or will have) and your family stays pretty constant.
 Business doesn’t, and you shouldn’t want it to!
 You want to grow, and build something with the freedom and flexibility to adapt to the market at any time.

 During COVID we’ve seen so many companies hurting at paying for large space they can’t or aren’t using, with no way out and definitely no buyers looking to pay what they’d need to make financial sense.
 Unless you’re ready to take a loss, which could be large, selling commercial office space or an office condo isn’t something that’s easy.

 In a coworking space like WorkLodge, you pay for only what you need today, and add or remove employees as needed, with the flexibility to grow or shrink your office footprint in line with that need.
 I can’t tell you how many Members have told me how grateful they are that in 2020, we’ve been able to work together to help reduce their monthly expenses while giving them the peace of mind that in less than 24 hours, they can ramp back up when needed.

-P.S.
-We put flexibility before cost because it’s even more important.
+p.s.
+We put this first, before cost because it’s even more important.
 Think about it.

-Upfront costs are significant when buying.
-Down payments, appraisals, time, build-out, furniture, etc. all need to be paid with real cash.
-Cash that could be put to better use to grow your business or saved for a rainy day.
+Upfront Costs will be significant when buying.
+Down payments, appraisals, time, build out, furniture, etc. All these things need to be paid for with real cash.
+Cash that could be put to better use to grow your business, invest in your local community.

 - Maintenance of the building and exterior (parking lot, landscaping etc.).